mathigon/textbooks/content/sequences/content.md

 ---
 > id: spirals-1

-Notice how, in both cases, the numbers of spirals are consecutive [[Fibonacci numbers|triangle numbers|geometric sequences]]! _{span.reveal(when="blank-0")}
-Similarly, if you count the number of petals in a flower, you will often find that it is a Fibonacci number.
-Next time you’re outside, have a look!_
+In both cases, the numbers of spirals are consecutive Fibonacci numbers.
+The same is true for many other plants: next time you go outside, count the number of petals in a flower or the number of leaves on a stem.
+Very often you'll find that they are Fibonacci numbers!

-{.reveal(when="blank-0")} Of course, it is not just a coincidence that nature decided to always pick Fibonacci numbers.
-There are interesting underlying reasons, which you'll learn more about later in this section.
+Of course, this is not just a coincidence.
+There is an important reason why nature likes the Fibonacci sequence, which you'll learn more about later…

 ---
 > id: bees